What is Cloud Computing? Definition, Types, & Benefits

 Google Cloud

-Another largest cloud service provider in the world is Google Cloud Platform.
+Another of the largest cloud service providers in the world is Google Cloud Platform.
 It offers enterprise-ready cloud computing services.
 Using GCP's scalable and distributed infrastructure, developers can create, test, and launch apps while taking advantage of the service's artificial intelligence, analytics, security, and data management features.

 DigitalOcean